 Prevention is Better than Cure: Atypical Myopathy

 All horse owners know the risk of ragwort in their fields – and despite it being a back-breaking job, you’ll see them out in the fields pulling the weed to protect their animals.
 It’s a job the staff at Remus Horse Sanctuary know well!
-But there’s another danger out there – the Sycamore tree.
+But did you know there’s another danger out there – from the humble Sycamore tree.

-Seeds and seedlings from the tree contain a toxin that can cause a potentially fatal disease called atypical myopathy.
+Seeds and seedlings from the Sycamore tree contain a toxin that can cause a potentially fatal disease called atypical myopathy, or sycamore myopathy.
 Most prevalent in spring and autumn, prevention is most definitely better than cure in this case.

 Horses that have eaten seeds to seedlings might show signs such as lethargy, depression, muscle tremors, sweating, a reluctance to move, and red/brown urine.
 Should you see these signs, it is important to get immediate veterinary assistance – the first 24-48 hours will be the most critical time.